paduraru2009/UE4MotionLearner/README.md

 # UE4MotionLearner

 ## Scope:
-The purpose of this UE4 plugin is to capture motion data from character animations and dump data on disk.
+The purpose of this UE4 plugin is to capture motion data from characters animations, depth and RGB from various camera placed in the world then dump data on disk.
+It can be used for an automatized deep learning data gathering for animation systems.

 ## What is able to do:
 * Record Characters motion - the skeletal animation SQT for each bone, character and frame.